invoiceninja/invoiceninja/docs/update.rst

 Update
 ======

 ..
-Note:: We recommend backing up your database before updating the app.
+NOTE:: We recommend backing up your database before updating the app.

 To update the app you just need to copy over the latest code.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.